BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_5_Sending_a_Raw_Transaction_with_a_Locktime.md

 ```
 Note that this usage of `locktime` is under 500 million, which means that it defines a block height.
 In this case, it's just a few blocks past the current block height, meant to exemplify how locktime works without sitting around for a long time to wait and see what happens.

-Here's what it looks like:
+Here's what the created transaction looks like:
 ```
 $ bitcoin-cli -named decoderawtransaction hexstring=$rawtxhex
 {